-METRO achieved its adjusted sales and earnings outlook for financial year 2019/20 at the upper end of the outlook range.
+METRO achieved the sales and EBITDA targets for financial year 2022/23 within the outlook range.

 1 Exchange-rate-adjusted, without Japan and Myanmar, with Aviludo and Pro a Pro Spain.
 Belgium up to and including May 2022.